List of BanG Dream! characters: Hagumi Kitazawa

 She joins Hello, Happy World! after meeting Kokoro and the others in the shopping district.
 Although she was not familiar with the bass prior to the band, her older brother taught her how to play the guitar, easing the transition to the new instrument.
 Hagumi helps the band through its first activity when the five try to cheer up her softball teammate Akari, who had suffered an injury in an accident.

-Hagumi is voiced by Yuri Yoshida, while her dub counterpart is voiced by Elizabeth Byrd.
+Hagumi is voiced by Yu-ri Yoshida, while her dub counterpart is voiced by Elizabeth Byrd.